NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     If the cameras have already been bundle-adjusted and aligned to a known high-quality DEM, in the triangulated xyz points replace the heights with the ones from this DEM, and fix those points unless ``--heights-from-dem-weight`` is positive.
-It
-    is strongly suggested to pick positive and small values of ``--heights-from-dem-weight`` and
+    In that case multiply the differences between the triangulated points and their corresponding DEM points by this weight in bundle adjsutment.
+It is strongly suggested to pick positive and small values of ``--heights-from-dem-weight`` and
     ``--heights-from-dem-robust-threshold`` with this option.
     See :numref:`heights_from_dem`.